 Hi, I’m Dan.
 I’m an entrepreneurial creative strategist.
-Basically, I like to use awesome design to make cool things, and in turn help businesses grow.
+I like to use awesome design and technology to make cool things, and in turn help businesses grow.
 But there’s a lot more to it than just making things “pretty.”
 There’s reasons why I create things the way that I do, my process, and that’s really where the strategy comes in.

 I love to learn new things by thinking outside the box and creating cutting edge products that push the limits of what is currently technically possible.
 I’m always answering the question: “How can I use technology and design to make <something> better?”